-Since the ADSs were sold at our initial U.S. public offering in May 2017 at a price of \$17.00 per ADS, the price per ADS has ranged as low as \$17.33 and as high as \$165.23 through May 22, 2020.
-During this same period, ordinary share prices have ranged from as low as €15.48 to as high as €151.80.
+Since the ADSs were sold at our initial U.S. public offering in May 2017 at a price of \$17.00 per ADS, the closing price per ADS has ranged as low as \$17.33 and as high as \$324.62 through February 2, 2021.
+During this same period, ordinary share prices have ranged from as low as €15.48 to as high as €263.00.
 The market price of the ADSs and ordinary shares may fluctuate significantly due to a variety of factors, many of which are beyond our control, including:

-- positive or negative results of testing and clinical trials by us, strategic partners or competitors; - delays in entering into strategic relationships with respect to development or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to us; - technological innovations or commercial product introductions by us or competitors; - changes in government regulations; - developments concerning proprietary rights, including patents and litigation matters; - public concern relating to the commercial value or safety of any of our product candidates; - financing or other corporate transactions; - publication of research reports or comments by securities or industry analysts; - general market conditions in the pharmaceutical industry or in the economy as a whole; - price and volume fluctuations attributable to inconsistent trading volume levels of the ADSs and/or ordinary shares; or - other events and factors, many of which are beyond our control.
+- positive or negative results of testing and clinical trials by us, strategic partners or competitors; - the outcome of regulatory review of our product candidates; - delays in entering into strategic relationships with respect to development or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to us; - technological innovations or commercial product introductions by us or competitors; - changes in government regulations; - developments concerning proprietary rights, including patents and litigation matters; - public concern relating to the commercial value or safety of any of our product candidates; - financing or other corporate transactions; - publication of research reports or comments by securities or industry analysts; - general market conditions in the pharmaceutical industry or in the economy as a whole; - price and volume fluctuations attributable to inconsistent trading volume levels of the ADSs and/or ordinary shares; or - other events and factors, many of which are beyond our control.